squeeze69/dbfgo2mysql/README.md

 -insertignore : The "INSERT IGNORE" statement is used instead of "INSERT ", meaning this, if there is duplicate primary key, the error
 	doesn't stop the import.

+-firstrecord=number (0 based), record to start import from

--m=number of records to import, starting from the first.
+-m=number of records to import, starting from the "firstrecord" record.

 -drop drop table before every action (create,truncate, insert).